Director of Academic Studies and Early Years Programmes

 +44 (0)24 7652 2468

-Dr Sarah Cousins is Director of Early Years Programmes at the Centre for Lifelong Learning.
+Dr Sarah Cousins is Director of Academic Studies and Early Years Programmes at the Centre for Lifelong Learning.
 She is a former early years teacher and leader.
 She worked in a range of settings and schools in London over a period of ten years.
 She then worked as an early years consultant for local authority before moving to London Metropolitan University to lead a new early years teaching degree.

 In 2012 Sarah took up the role of Principal Lecturer at the University of Bedfordshire, with responsibility for primary teacher training.
 Here she prepared the department for a successful Ofsted inspection, developed the new Early Years Teacher Status programme and led on postgraduate education courses.